 Drug rashes: A drug rash often resembles the measles rash, but a prodrome is absent, there is no cephalocaudal progression or cough, and there is usually a history of recent drug exposure.

-Roseola infantum: The rash resembles that of measles, but it seldom occurs in children > 3 yr.
+Roseola infantum: The rash resembles that of measles, but it seldom occurs in children > 3 years of age.
 Initial temperature is usually high, Koplik spots and malaise are absent, and defervescence and rash occur simultaneously.

-Vitamin A supplementation has been shown to reduce morbidity and mortality due to measles in children in the developing world.
+Vitamin A supplementation has been shown to reduce morbidity and mortality due to measles in children in medically underserved areas.
 Because low serum levels of vitamin A are associated with severe disease due to measles, vitamin A treatment is recommended for all children with measles.
-The dose is given orally once/day for 2 days and depends on the child’s age:
+The dose is given orally once a day for 2 days and depends on the child’s age:

-In children with clinical signs of vitamin A deficiency (see Vitamin A Deficiency), an additional single, age-specific dose of vitamin A is repeated 2 to 4 wk later.
+In children with clinical signs of vitamin A deficiency Vitamin A Deficiency Vitamin A deficiency can result from inadequate intake, fat malabsorption, or liver disorders.
+Deficiency impairs immunity and hematopoiesis and causes rashes and typical ocular effects (eg... read more , an additional single, age-specific dose of vitamin A is repeated 2 to 4 weeks later.

-Infants immunized at < 1 yr of age still require 2 further doses given after the first birthday.
+Infants immunized at < 1 year of age still require 2 additional doses given after the first birthday.
 Vaccine provides long-lasting immunity and has decreased measles incidence in the US by 99%.
 The vaccine causes mild or inapparent, noncommunicable infection.
 Fever > 38° C occurs 5 to 12 days after inoculation in 5 to 15% of vaccinees and can be followed by a rash.
-CNS reactions are exceedingly rare; the vaccine does not cause autism.
+Central nervous system reactions are exceedingly rare; the measles vaccine does not cause autism Measles-mumps-rubella (MMR) vaccine Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more .

 Prevention in susceptible contacts is possible by giving the vaccine within 3 days of exposure.
-If vaccine should be deferred, immune globulin 0.25 mL/kg IM (maximum dose, 15 mL) is given immediately (within 6 days), with vaccination given 5 to 6 mo later if medically appropriate (eg, if the patient is no longer pregnant).
-An exposed immunodeficient patient with a contraindication to vaccination is given immune globulin 0.5 mL/kg IM (maximum, 15 mL).
+If vaccine should be deferred, immune globulin 0.50 mL/kg IM (maximum dose, 15 mL) is given immediately (within 6 days), with vaccination given 5 to 6 months later if medically appropriate.
+Exposed, severely immunodeficient patients, regardless of vaccination status, and pregnant women who are not immune to measles are given immune globulin 400 mg/kg IV.
 Immune globulin should not be given simultaneously with vaccine.

 Incidence of measles is highly variable depending on the vaccination rate in the population.